 Does carb loading really work?

-Carbohydrate loading is a highly proven strategy in the days before the competition to maximise muscle glycogen stores and enhance performance.
+Carbohydrate loading is a highly proven strategy in the days before the competition to maximize muscle glycogen stores and enhance performance.

 Potatoes are high in carbohydrates and many other key nutrients to support carbohydrate loading.